 If a zombie-debt collector violates the FDCPA by harassing or threatening to sue you, file a complaint with the CFPB, report the violation to your state’s attorney general office or sue the debt collector in state or federal court.

 If the zombie debt isn’t listed on your credit report, consider not making any payments toward it or acknowledging that it’s yours.
-Remember that In some states, you’ll be legally responsible for the debt if you take one of those actions.
+Remember that you’ll be legally responsible for the debt in some states if you take one of those actions.

 To prevent current debt from becoming zombie debt, pay it on time and keep records of your payment history.
 If you’re struggling to repay multiple debts, consider using a debt consolidation loan to consolidate your debt into one monthly payment, ideally with a lower interest rate.